401(k) Contribution Limits 2026: What Changed and What Didn't

 9 min read

 Every January, the IRS adjusts retirement account limits for inflation.
-For 2026, the numbers shifted again — and a brand-new super catch-up provision for workers aged 60–63 changes the game for those in the final sprint to retirement.
+For 2026, the numbers shifted — the base deferral limit increased by $1,000, catch-up contributions went up as well, and a brand-new super catch-up provision for workers aged 60–63 continues to change the game for those in the final sprint to retirement.

 If you contribute to a 401(k), 403(b), or similar employer-sponsored plan, here's everything you need to know about the 2026 limits — and how to make the most of them.